 Why study at Roehampton

-- Rated number one in the UK for research (Research Assessment Framework 2008), the Department houses award-winning lecturers teaching cutting edge dance scholarship and enquiry.
+- The Department houses award-winning lecturers teaching cutting edge dance scholarship and enquiry.

 - The UK’s biggest university dance department with specialists in a wide variety of areas of study.

 - A holistic dance education for those who want a rigorous arts degree that prepares them to live critically and creatively in the modern world.

 - No. 1 university in the UK for dance research (Research Excellence Framework 2014).